tlalky/tlalky/README.md

 ---------------------------------

-- 🔭 I’m currently working on Robot application.
+- 🔭 I’m currently working on greater understanding of Linux.
-- 🌱 I’m currently learning about **Robot framework.**
+- 🌱 I’m currently learning about **Linux and Bash**
 - 💬 Ask me about anything.
 - 📫 How to reach me: qwertyqss19@gmail.com
 - ⚡ Fun fact: I'm amateur chess player with ranking over 1300 😄